EmilGeorgiev/checkers/readme.md

 # checkers
 **checkers** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+It is a companion project of the Cosmos SDK tutorials.
+Its object is to show various features of the Cosmos SDK and of Ignite.

 ## Get started